ruc-practical-ai/development-environment-setup/README.md

 #### Opening a New Editor

-Open an entirely new instance of VSCode with `Ctrl` + `Shift` + `N`.
+Open an entirely new instance of VS Code with `Ctrl` + `Shift` + `N`.

 #### Setting Your Default Python Interpreter

-Many tools within VSCode (like tools that provide tips on your code as you edit files) need to know where Python is installed on your system and which of potentially several Python installations you intend to use.
+Many tools within VS Code (like tools that provide tips on your code as you edit files) need to know where Python is installed on your system and which of potentially several Python installations you intend to use.
 If you haven't already noted where your preferred Python version is installed on your system, note it by using the `which` command.

 ```bash
 ls -l $(which -a python)